-Effective communication, however, plays a role in boosting effectiveness.
+An effective recruitment communication strategy plays a role in boosting your recruitment’s effectiveness.
 By zooming in on the right candidates and making the onboarding process seamless, you contribute to creating a better overall candidate experience.
 Having a good candidate experience comes with a wide range of benefits:

 Talent shortage is a massive issue today and almost 73 per cent of employers report difficulties in filling positions.
 At the same time, employee engagement is lower than ever before.
 Disengaged employees cost businesses up to 550 billion dollars per year – a massive amount that can be reduced through better communication about expectations and roles on both parts.

-Everyone is online – a fact that recruiters need to account for when communicating.
+Everyone is online – this is a fact that recruiters need to account for when communicating with candidates.

 Using the digital technologies at your disposal is ultimately a great recruitment communication strategy to boost your communication with candidates in a cost-efficient, tailored way that all businesses can benefit from.

-When a human being has to go through every single step, some processes can be needlessly prolonged, and the chance for human error increases.
-This is where recruitment technology can be employed once again to automate a few steps and give HR professionals a breather.
+When a human being has to manually go through every single step, some processes can be needlessly prolonged, and the chance for human error increases.
+This is where recruitment technology can be employed and give HR professionals a breather.

-Here’s a very simple example of how communication automation can occur.
+A very simple example of how communication automation can be used is:

 After a person has sent in an email with their application, they could receive an automated response.
 The automatic email can shed a bit more light on the company culture, the onboarding process and the additional steps that the candidate will have to go through in case they’re considered relevant for the position.